-- All schools will open, with after-school activities and sports allowed.
+- All schools opened, with after-school activities and sports allowed.

-- Two people from different households can meet in a public space.
-They will be allowed to sit down for a coffee, drink or picnic.
+- Two people from different households could meet in a public space.

-- Each care home resident in England will be allowed one regular visitor.
+- Each care home resident in England could have one regular visitor.

 From March 29 (step one - part two):

-- Outdoor gatherings of either six people or two households will be allowed.
-This will likely include gatherings in private gardens.
+- The government allowed outdoor gatherings of either six people or two households.
+This included gatherings in outdoors private spaces, such as gardens.

-- Outdoor sports will return, such as tennis and golf.
+- Outdoor sports returned, such as tennis and golf.

-- Organised adult and children’s sport, such as grassroots football, will return.
+- Organised adult and children’s sport, such as grassroots football, returned.

-- Those who are clinically vulnerable will be able to stop shielding at the end of March.
+- Those who are clinically vulnerable were able to stop shielding at the end of March.

 From April 12 (step two):

-- Non-essential retail will be allowed to open again, including personal care services.
+- The government opened non-essential retail again, including personal care services.

-- Pubs and restaurants will open for outdoor service in beer gardens etc.
+- Pubs and restaurants opened for outdoor service in beer gardens etc.

-- Indoor leisure facilities, including gyms and swimming pools will open.
+- Indoor leisure facilities, including gyms and swimming pools opened.

-- Most outdoor settings will be open from this date, including zoos and drive-in cinemas.
+- Most outdoor settings opened from this date, including zoos and drive-in cinemas.

 From May 17 (step three):

-- Most social contact rules will be lifted outdoors, meaning groups of people (max.30) can meet up from different households.
+- The government scrapped most social contact rules outdoors, meaning groups of people (max.30) could meet up from different households.

-- Indoor mixing allowed for two households, up to six people.
+- Indoor mixing was allowed for two households, up to six people.

-- Pubs and restaurants will open for indoor service, with the rule of 6 or two households maximum.
+- Pubs and restaurants opened for indoor service, with the rule of 6 or two households maximum.

-- All other leisure facilities including cinemas, bowling alleys and children's play areas will reopen.
+- All other leisure facilities including cinemas (opens in new tab), bowling alleys and children's play areas reopened.

-- Hotels, hostels and overnight accommodation will be allowed to open again.
+- Hotels, hostels and overnight accommodation were allowed to open again.

-- Large events, including those that take places in concert halls and sports stadiums, will resume.
-These will be piloted with mass testing schemes.
+- Large events, including those that take places in concert halls and sports stadiums, resumed.

 - There will be no legal limits on social contact, meaning that groups of over 30 people will be able to meet either indoors or outside.

-- All sectors not already open will be allowed to reopen again.
+- All sectors not already open will reopen again.